mredaoudi/ahlulbayt.io/README.md

 - https://www.leader.ir/en/book/206/The-Rules-on-Prayer-Fasting
 - Convert them to JSON with markdown to render them as pages in the app

-# Tools
+# Tools & Notes

-- Islamic calendar
+- [DONE] Halal/haram foods
 - Prayer timetable
-- Halal/haram foods
-- Mosque finder
-- Library finder
+- Other resources